-Texas law provides that a person who has previously been convicted of a felony commits a felony of the third degree if he or she possesses a firearm:
+Texas law does make it unlawful for a person who has previously been convicted of a felony to possess a firearm:

 - After conviction and before the fifth anniversary of his or her release from confinement following the conviction of the felony or from supervision under community supervision, parole, or mandatory supervision, whichever date is later; or